-The Statute of Limitations in an Altoona Paralysis Lawsuit
+What is the Statute of Limitations in an Altoona Paralysis Lawsuit?

 The timeframe in which to file an Altoona paralysis injury lawsuit is limited.
 Pennsylvania has adopted a statute of limitations.
 This statute sets time limits for filing a lawsuit.
 If a plaintiff fails to timely file his or her lawsuit, the court can dismiss it permanently, regardless of its merits.
 A plaintiff in an Altoona paralysis injury case generally has two years from the date of the injury in which to file suit.

 The statute of limitations can bring an end to even the strongest paralysis injury claim.
 A paralysis injury lawyer in Altoona could help a plaintiff comply with this important deadline.